Erasmus+ study exchange - how to apply

 Nominations must be sent by the partner university through our online nomination form.
 The link to this form will be sent directly to our partners.

-Upon receipt of your nomination, the Erasmus team will then email you with our application instructions and guidelines.
+Upon receipt of your nomination, the Visiting Students team will then email you with our application instructions and guidelines.

 You must apply entirely through our online system.
 We do not accept applications or supporting documents sent to us by post or email.